Sale % Sale Holiday sale Sale Sale % Sale Sale Holiday sale Sale Sale % Sale Sale Holiday sale

 Password managers such as NordPass employ end-to-end encryption to ensure the security of all the passwords you store in the vault.
 At NordPass, we use zero-knowledge encryption, ensuring that only the user can access their vault.

-Advantages and challenges of end-to-end encryption
+Advantages and disadvantages of end-to-end encryption

 As with any technology, end-to-end encryption has advantages and disadvantages that must be considered.